Jesse-Kerr/recordmender/README.md

 1. Scrape whosampled.com for, say, 1000 producers.
 We want a list of all the songs each producer has ever sampled (see **Whosampled Dataset** section below for more detail on this database schema).

 2. Separately, create a similarity matrix that tells how similar any given song is to another.
 This song dataset must include all of the songs in the whosampled dataset, and hopefully many more.
-(See **Song Similarity Matrix** below for details on how this will be done.)
+(See **How has this problem been solved before?** below for details on how this will be done.)

 3. Create recommendation engine, specific to each producer: Based on the songs you've sampled in the past, we recommend you try these songs, which have not been sampled much, for a new sample.